 Assessment conducted by:

 Worker details:

 Full name:

 Address:

 Details of work to be performed:

 Agreed work hours/days to be completed from home:

 Job title:

 Manager:

 Working from home commencement date:

+assessment on page 3 of this form confirming how you will maintain saf Work environment , ,

-Work environment Designated work area
+Designated work area

 The floor of the work area is level and there is limited use of mats &/or rugs. ○ Yes ○ No

 Environmental conditions

 Lighting is adequate for the tasks being performed.
 Easy to see and comfortable on the eyes. ○ Yes ○ No

-Glare and reflection can be controlled. ○ Yes O No
+Glare and reflection can be controlled. ○ Yes ○ No

-Ventilation and room temperature can be controlled, regardless of season. ○ Yes O No
+Ventilation and room temperature can be controlled, regardless of season. ○ Yes ○ No

-There is no excessive noise affecting the work area. ○ Agree O Disagree
+There is no excessive noise affecting the work area.
+O Agree ○ Disagree

 Walkways are clear of clutter and trip hazards, such as electrical cords. ○ Yes ○ No

 The work area is separate from other hazards in the home, eg hot cooking surfaces in the kitchen. ○ Yes O No

 It is a non-smoking environment. ○ Yes ○ No